Officers and Board Members

 Mr. Mark Tetto

-Mr. Mark Tetto is Partner at TCK, in charge of investor relations and investment strategies review.
+Mr. Mark Tetto is Co-Representative Director at TCK, in charge of investor relations and investment strategies review.
 Mark brings 10 years of finance experience spanning investment banking, corporate M&A, private equity and venture capital investing.
 Prior to TCK, Mark was at Samsung Electronics’ corporate M&A team, where he spent four years successfully acquiring companies and building the firm’s M&A practice.
 Previously, Mark was with Morgan Stanley, working in New York and London on M&A and corporate finance, raising funding for clients in excess of $1Bn.
 Mark holds a BA in Chemistry from Princeton University, and an MBA from The Wharton School, with a concentration in Finance.